vestalisvirginis/synphage/docs/installation.md

         ```

         ???+ info
-            If no data directory is set, the data folder will be the temporary folder by default.
+            - If no data directory is set, the data folder will be the temporary folder by default.
             The current data directory can be checked in the [config panel](#dir-config)<a id="dir-config"></a> of the jobs.
+            - This directory contains all the data generated during the run as well as the genbank files and sequences.csv file added by the user.

     2. Set `EMAIL` and `API_KEY` environment variables (optional).
 These variables are only required if you want to use the `NCBI_download` job.